 Laura Griffiths MA MBACP (Accred).

-I am a BACP accredited Counsellor, providing long and short term one to one counselling in Ripon, Markington and Harrogate, as well as over the telephone or via Skype.
+I am a BACP accredited Counsellor, providing long and short term one to one counselling in Markington, just outside Ripon, as well as over the telephone or via Skype.

 I appreciate how difficult it can be to take the first step and make contact with a counsellor, but be assured that first and foremost I am here to offer non-judgemental support, together with a warm and friendly approach.